Jaezic/Jaezic/README.md

 I am a software student from South Korea 🇰🇷.
 I am interested in data science and software, programing langauge.
 I love reading, exercising and communicating!

-If you want to contact me, please leave me a message!
+If you want to contact me, please contact me as email!

 <br/>
 <!--